apeskinian/p5_treasures_untold/README.md

     There's more than meets the eye in Treasures Untold.
 I have implemented 4 Easter eggs into the site that if discovered will unlock special rewards.
 These rewards can only be activated by users that are logged in.

     <details>
-    <summary>:exclamation: Click here to reveal the hidden Easter eggs in Treasures Untold.</summary>
+    <summary>:exclamation: Click here to reveal the hidden Easter eggs in Treasures Untold. :exclamation:</summary>
     <details>
-    <summary>:exclamation: Last chance to change your mind.</summary>
+    <summary>:exclamation: Last chance to change your mind. :exclamation:</summary>

     - **Bibbidi-Bobbidi-Boo:**